antaldaniel/reprex/content/post/2021-11-08-indicator_findable/index.md

 ## Findable Data

-Our data observatories add value by curating the data – we bring this indicator to light with a more descriptive name, and we place it in context with our [Digital Music Observatory](https://music.dataobservatory.eu/) and [Cultural & Creative Sectors and Industries Observatory](https://ccsi.dataobservatory.eu/).
+Our data observatories add value by curating the data--we bring this indicator to light with a more descriptive name, and we place it in context with our [Digital Music Observatory](https://music.dataobservatory.eu/) and [Cultural & Creative Sectors and Industries Observatory](https://ccsi.dataobservatory.eu/).
-While many people may need this dataset in the creative sectors, or among cultural policy designers, most of them have no training in working with national accounts, which imply scrutinizing accounting records that measure economic activity at a national level.
+While many people may need this dataset in the creative sectors, or among cultural policy designers, most of them have no training in working with national accounts, which imply decyphering national account data codes in records that measure economic activity at a national level.
 Our curated data observatories bring together many available data around important domains.
 Our *Digital Music Observatory*, for example, aims to form an ecosystem of music data users and producers.

 <td style="text-align: center;">{{< figure src="/media/img/blogposts_2021/zenodo_metadata_eurostat_radio_broadcasting_turnover.png" caption="We [added descriptive metadata](https://zenodo.org/record/5652113#.YYkVBWDMKUk) that help you find our data and match it with other relevant data sources." numbered="false" >}}</td>

 We added descriptive metadata that help you find our data and match it with other relevant data sources.
-For example, we add keywords and standardized metadata identifiers from the Library of Congress Linked Data Services, probably the world’s largest standardized knowledge library description.
+For example, we add keywords and standardized metadata identifiers from the *Library of Congress Linked Data Services*, probably the world’s largest standardized knowledge library description.
 This ensures that you can find relevant data around the same key term ([radio broadcasting](https://id.loc.gov/authorities/subjects/sh85110448.html)) in addition to our turnover data.
 This allows connecting our dataset unambiguosly with other information sources that use the same concept, but may be listed under different keywords, such as *Radio–Broadcasting*, or *Radio industry and trade*, or maybe *Hörfunkveranstalter* in German, or *Emitiranje radijskog programa* in Croatian or *Actividades de radiodifusão* in Portugese.

 ## Accessible Data

-Our data is accessible in two forms: in csv tabular format (which can be read with Excel, OpenOffice, Numbers, SPSS and many similar spreadsheet or statistical applications) and in JSON for automated importing into your databases.
+Our data is accessible in two forms: in `csv` tabular format (which can be read with Excel, OpenOffice, Numbers, SPSS and many similar spreadsheet or statistical applications) and in `JSON` for automated importing into your databases.
 We can also provide our users with SQLite databases, which are fully functional, single user relational databases.